 Easy Conversion Methods for Sewists

-• Use a fabric weight conversion calculator online.
-These tools let you enter the fabric's GSM or OZ and convert it to the unit you're more comfortable with.
+1. Use an online conversion calculator.
+It lets you enter the fabric's GSM or OZ and convert it to the unit you're more comfortable with.

-• Keep a conversion table handy.
-This table should have common conversions from GSM to OZ and vice versa, so you can make quick references as needed.
+3. Keep a conversion table handy.
+This table should have common conversions from GSM to OZ and vice versa.

 How to Convert GSM and OZ by Yourself